Why does WiFi need range extension?

 WiFi extender

 A WiFi extender is also known as a repeater.
 It is a device that repeats the WiFi signal from your main router, extending its coverage area.
 The pros of WiFi extenders are that they are cheap and easy to install.
 However, the cons are that they can be slow and unstable.
 When choosing a WiFi extender, make sure it is relevant to the main router specs or NBN plan.
 You can set up a WiFi extender with a WPS button, or by manually entering the password.
+Price:$25 to $200.

 It is essential to find the best location for your WiFi extender for optimal performance.
 Install the WiFi extender in a place where the router's WiFi signal is strong enough, yet far enough from the router to make the best use of this WiFi extension.

-Over powerline extenders
+Over powerline extender

 These devices use your homes electrical wiring to extend the internet where WiFi extender and CAT5 Ethernet cables cannot reach.
 However, they can be unstable and affected by devices connected to the same electrical circuit.
 Finding the best electrical outlet for the extender is critical.